List of Doctors characters introduced in 2000: Kate McGuire

 At the 2003 British Soap Awards, Cronin was nominated for Best Actress, but Kacey Ainsworth who played EastEnders' Little Mo Mitchell won, and again in the 2004 British Soap Awards, but Suranne Jones who played Coronation Street's Karen McDonald won.
-In the 2003 British Soap Awards, Cronin was also nominated for Villain of the Year, but Brian Capron who played Coronation Street's Richard Hillman won.
+Also at the 2003 British Soap Awards, Cronin was also nominated for Villain of the Year, but Brian Capron who played Coronation Street's Richard Hillman won.

 Anoushka Flynn

-Anoushka Flynn, portrayed by Carli Norris, first appeared on 26 March 2000, and made her last appearance on 19 May 2000.
-Anoushka is a nurse at the Riverside Medical Practice.
+Anoushka Flynn, portrayed by Carli Norris, first appeared on 26 March 2000 and made her final appearance on 19 May 2000.
+Anoushka is a nurse at Riverside Medical Practice.
 On her BBC profile, Anoushka is described as pushy and provocative.
+Her simultaneous flings with colleagues Steve Rawlings (Mark Frost) and Rana Mistry (Akbar Kurtha) are noted in the profile.
+Whilst kissing Steve in a cupboard, his wife is mugged and killed.
+He blames himself and Anoushka for not being there at the time of her death.
+Anoushka soon tires of him treating her badly and implores others at Riverside to stop sympathising with him since his marriage with Bev was lacklustre.

-Her simultaneous relationships with colleagues Steve Rawlings (Mark Frost) and Rana Mistry (Akbar Kurtha) are noted in the profile.
-Her affairs leas to Anoushka getting pregnant; since she does not know who the father is, Anoushka resigns from her job and begins a new life elsewhere in order to care for her baby.
+Anoushka's casual sex leads to her getting pregnant.
+Since she does not know who the father is, Anoushka resigns from her job and begins a new life elsewhere in order to care for her baby.
 This was due to not wanting to suffer "inevitable blame and investigations".
 After making her final appearance on 19 May 2000, Anoushka became the first original character to leave Doctors.